vxsharma-14/vxsharma-14.github.io/_posts/2022-02-22-guide-jupyter-notebook-for-scientific-writing-part-1.md

   - Jupyter Notebooks
 ---

 This is Part 1 of the series on Jupyter Notebooks for Scientific Documentation.
 This article presents you an introductory information about JupyterLab and its capabilities.
+See [Part2](/jupyter%20notebooks/guide-jupyter-notebook-for-scientific-writing-part-2/) to learn about Markdown language and useful Markdown syntax.
+See [Part 3](/jupyter%20notebooks/guide-jupyter-notebook-for-scientific-writing-part-3/) to learn about LaTeX typesetting in Markdown and useful LaTeX syntax.
 {: .notice}

 ## Introduction